folkertdev/outmessage/README.md

 #An example

 As a running example, let's look at [TEA](https://github.com/evancz/elm-architecture-tutorial/tree/master/nesting)s Gif.
 Let's say that the parent component needs to be notified of any http failures, so it can respond to them.
+The changes that are described here can be found in
+[this commit](https://github.com/folkertdev/outmessage/commit/0ab20bd4e0f28d74e4c00f0248ed2300aff20aed), the full code in the [examples/intro](https://github.com/folkertdev/outmessage/tree/master/examples/intro) folder.

 Following the pattern, we need to: